One of the main advantages of using WordPress is that you don’t need to know how to write code to manage a website successfully.

-(Some themes are built with built-in features)
+(Some WordPress themes are built with built-in features)

 Tip #4 – Adding code to the header section of WordPress

-(‘Create New Code Block’ options)
+(‘Create New Code Block’ window)

 A blank text field will appear.
 Paste your code or script into this area …

-(CJT code field)
+(CJT content field)

-(Select where to add your block of code)
+(Specify where to insert your code)

-(Access CJT functionality via toolbar icons)
+(Access more CJT features via the toolbar menu)

-Click the ‘Save All Changes’ button after creating or editing your code block to save your settings …
+Click Save All Changes after creating or editing your code block to save your settings …

 (CJT – ‘Save All Changes’ button)

-How To View Hidden Code In Firefox
+Viewing Source Code In Firefox

-(How to view page code in Firefox)
+(How to view hidden code in Firefox)

-Use the search function (Ctrl+F) or scroll down the screen until you spot the code that you have added (code added to the header section is typically placed between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you locate the code that you have added (code added to a page header is typically placed between the <head> and </head> tags) …